joheli/yea13/README.md

 ![Network graph of units](pngs/units_plot.png "Network graph of units")

 From a graph of units a matrix of 'effective distances' (see package `NetOrigin`) is calculated (see function `graph2effdist`), which serves to estimate a minimum spanning tree between them.
-The number of nodes between nodes represents the spatial dissimilarity:
+The number of nodes between nodes represents the spatial dissimilarities:

 ![Minimum spanning tree of units](pngs/units_plot2.png "Minimum spanning tree of units")